Multistage stochastic programs with a random number of stages: dynamic programming equations, solution methods, and application to portfolio selection: Numerical experiments: portfolio selection with a random investment period

 \subsection{SDDP-TSto for the portfolio problem}

 We consider the portfolio problem given in Section \ref{simpleportpb} and the corresponding dynamic programming equations \eqref{dp1simpterport}, \eqref{dp7terport}, \eqref{dp7terport2} when the number of stages is stochastic.
-We now write the SDDP algorithm to solve these dynamic programming equations with the assumptions used to write them in Section \ref{simpleportpb}.\\
+We now specialize the SDDP-TSto algorithm applied to these DP equations.
+In particular, we explain how to compute coefficients $\gamma_{t j}^k$ and $\beta_{t j}^k$ for this problem.